Nairobi Northern Bypass Highway

-Nairobi Northern Bypass Highway, is a road in Kenya, the largest economy in the East African Community.
-It connects the neighborhood of Ruaka to the neighborhood of Ruiru, both in Kiambu County.
+Nairobi Northern Bypass Highway is a road in Kenya, the largest economy in the East African Community.
+It connects the neighbourhood of Ruaka to the neighborhood of Ruiru, both in Kiambu County.

 Location

-This road starts in the neighborhood called Ruaka, approximately 16 km, north-west of the central business district of Nairobi, the capital and largest city of Kenya.
-From there, the road travels in a general easterly direction through Runda.
-It briefly crosses into Kiambu County, passes above Kiambu Road, re-enters Nairobi County and continues to a neighborhood called Marurui in Roysambu Constituency.
-At Marurui, the road takes a north-easterly direction, crosses Kamiti Road, then passes through Kahawa West and the Kenyatta University Hospital and re-enters Kiambu County at the Kamiti River bridge near Membley Estate and Kiwanja neighborhoods.
-It ends at the intersection with the Nairobi Eastern Bypass Highway in Ruiru OJ neighborhood.
-The highway measures approximately 21 km, from end to end.
+This road starts in the Ruaka neighbourhood, approximately 16 km, north-west of the central business district of Nairobi.
+From Ruaka, the road travels in a general easterly direction through Runda.
+It briefly crosses into Kiambu County, passes above Kiambu Road, re-enters Nairobi County and continues to Marurui in Kasarani.
+At Marurui, the road takes a north-easterly direction, crosses Kamiti Road, then passes through Kahawa West and the Kenyatta University Hospital and re-enters Kiambu County at the Kamiti River bridge near Membley Estate and Kiwanja (Nairobi County) neighbourhoods.
+It ends at the intersection with the Nairobi Eastern Bypass Highway in Ruiru OJ neighbourhood.
+The highway distance is approximately 21 km, from end to end.